dalesgit/zettelkasten/proper-20c-draft4.md

 **Difficult** can also mean the challenge we feel in putting the words we hear into action.
 When Jesus says very plainly if someone strikes you on the cheek, turn the other to let them strike it.
 Alas , we understand the words, but find putting them into practice to be difficult.

+## Putting prophetic words into action

 When one of the prophets says clearly, break your swords into plowshares and another prophet says beat your plowshares into swords, we exclaim, ha ha, the text is contradictory!
+And we don't hear God speaking to us.

+If another prophet says, "Treat the poor and neglected with respect", we may understand the words but decide they must apply to someone else.
+"Hear this, you that trample on the needy, and bring to ruin the poor of the land,…"

-One of the reasons that Jesus words from the gospels can sound difficult to understand clearly is that they may have been intended precisely not to be clear.
+One of the reasons that Jesus's words from the gospels can sound difficult to understand clearly is that they may have been intended precisely not to be clear.
+They may be intended to compel us to action or to being something new.

 Among the earliest passages in the gospels, as we have inherited them, are gatherings of sayings.
 In the years around the time of Jesus, there were other such collections of sayings.
 An example is found in the text called the **Pirke Aboth**, The "Sayings of the Fathers".
 From the generation before Jesus, Rabbi Hillel said,

 > "If I am not for myself, who will be for me?
 And when I am for myself alone, what am I?
-And if not now, when?" (**Pirkei Avot** 1:14).
+And if not now, when?" (**Pirke Avot** 1:14).

 This powerful statement emphasizes the importance of self-care and personal responsibility, while also cautioning against narcissism and the need for communal engagement and timely action.
 It’s not intended to be solved.
 It’s intended to be lived with.
 Chewed on.
 Wrestled with.
 And put into practice.

+Many of Jesus's parables are just these sorts of sayings, gathered together.
 One cannot serve both God and wealth at the same time.
 Jesus' words are often intended not to give us answers but rather to lead us to wrestle with the Word of God.

 ## Put into practice

+If God's word to us is intended to get us to do something or to be something, the difficulty is in the doing not the understanding.
 It’s not necessarily easy to put into practice even words that we understand fairly directly.
-For example, quoting Google's AI:

-> Many experts suggest that a single, powerful test of a person's character is how they treat people who can do nothing for them.
-This includes service workers, subordinates, and strangers.
-It reveals a person's true disposition—their core values of kindness and respect—when there is no benefit or social pressure to behave well.
+It is said that a simple test can demonstrate a person's character.
+They say, "Look at how the person treats those who can do nothing for them."
+Service workers.
+Subordinates.
+Strangers.
+Amos says something about that to us today.

-Are Jesus's words difficult because we don't understand or because we don't have prophetic ears and hearts?
+Are Jesus's words difficult because we don't understand or because we don't have prophetic ears and hearts to put them into action?
 To repeat a quote from GK Chesteron I said just a couple months ago:

 > “The Christian ideal has not been tried and found wanting.
 It has been found difficult; and left untried.”